-GAR - The UI Basics
+GAR - UI & Workflow Basics

-GAR - The UI Basics
+GAR - UI & Workflow Basics

 General Overview

-Financial institutions face a dual compliance challenge with attachment orders (which we generically call garnishments): funds must be seized on time to satisfy legal obligations, while every step of the process must follow jurisdictional rules and be fully documented.
+Financial institutions face a dual compliance challenge with attachment orders (which we generically call account garnishments or just garnishments): funds must be seized on time to satisfy legal obligations, while every step of the process must follow jurisdictional rules and be fully documented.
 Falling short on either front carries risk — legal exposure for late or missed seizures, and compliance exposure for processes that are incomplete, inconsistent, or difficult to audit.

 Levy Manager is built to address both.
 By automating the most labor-intensive and error-prone steps of the account garnishment workflow, Levy Manager helps institutions move faster, reduce manual risk, and maintain clean, documented records that meet regulatory and audit requirements.